Go back

 “We, students, refuse to be used as talking points and to receive praise for our advocacy work when the university puts us in positions of marginalization and stifles movements on campus through various tactics including stalling, fear, and manipulation.” — SFU Students for justice in palestine

 The Peak also interviewed Clint Burnham, a member of the SFU Faculty for Palestine and English literature professor.
-Faculty for Palestine is a “network of faculty who support the cause of Palestinian liberation” at SFU.
+The SFU Faculty for Palestine is part of a broader, “Canada-wide solidarity network of academics committed to advancing the struggle for Palestinian liberation, justice, and equality through the academic sector.”
 Burnham said he was at convocation on June 11 and 13, and that he and three other faculty from the English department were wearing keffiyehs in support of Palestine.

 On June 12, the banner dropped by students during Joy Johnson’s speech read “SFU Students for Palestine / Divest / Free Gaza.”
 Johnson’s speech praised students’ “incredible advocacy work,” though SJP deemed her speech “hypocritical.”